CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 ### 2.3.
 Listing / Searching tasks: `list`

-Shows a list of tasks in μTask based on inputs taken.<br>
+Description: Searches μTask's current database for specific tasks based on inputs provided.<br>

 Format: `list [TYPE] [/by DEADLINE] [/from START_TIME] [/to END_TIME] [/tag TAG...] [/done YES|NO]`
 > * If no parameters are provided, μTask will list all unexpired tasks from current date time in which the command is executed
 > * `TYPE` refers to the type of task determined during task creation
+> * μTask will list and number the tasks chronologically which fulfill the search requirements

 Examples:
 * `list`